Ngdaz/Hackintosh-i511400-Giga-B560M-DSH3/README.md

 # Hackintosh-i511400-Giga-B560M-DSH3-OpenCore

-This repo contains information for getting macOS 12 Montery for my own PC.
+This repo contains information for getting macOS Ventura for my own PC.

 The compatibility is very good for the most part, and it behaves as a real I MAC Pro.
 In general, the experience is pleasant, both in macOS and Win11 dual boot.